edmonshi/edmonshi/README.md

 ## 👋Hi there, I'm Edmon Shi
 I'm a Software Engineering, Honours Co-op student at the University of Waterloo.
-I began my coding journey in 2019 through my high school’s computer science program, where I quickly fell in love with writing code and exploring its endless creative potential.
+I began my coding journey in 2019 through my high school’s robotics program, where I quickly fell in love with writing code and exploring its endless creative potential.
 My skills in Java, C, C++ and JavaScript allowed me to create many interesting projects that can be found in my repositories.
 I am eager to learn new things and always on the uptake to tackle challenging problems.

 ## Status
-I'm currently seeking a co-op position for Summer 2025.
+I'm currently seeking a co-op position for Winter 2026.
 Feel free to reach out!

 ## Technical Skills
 - Programming Languages: C, C++, Java/JavaFX, JavaScript, TypeScript, Python, Go, SQL